 by Mike Ratliff

-16 Live in harmony with one another.
-Do not be haughty, but associate with the lowly.
-Never be wise in your own sight.
-(Romans 12:16 ESV)
+16 Be of the same mind toward one another; do not be haughty in mind, but associate with the lowly.
+Do not be wise in your own estimation.
+Romans 12:16 (NASB)

-In light of this and what we have taken a close look at over the last several posts, it should be abundantly clear to all reading this that God is sovereign.
+To be part of God’s “remnant” you must fully understand that God is sovereign.
 He is the one who has determined what the gospel is.
 He is the one who has determined what the purpose of the Church is and of whom it is made up.
 We do not determine these things.
 Culture does not determine these things.
 We cannot be editing doctrine and the Gospel in order to make them more palatable to culture.
 We cannot treat God’s good Word and the Gospel as subjective, but as completely under His control, blessed by the Holy Spirit, as we are faithful in our obedience to them and execution of them.
 This is orthodoxy.
 Saying one is orthodox, but then saying and doing New Age things on Twitter and Facebook or whatever would make one inconsistent wouldn’t it?
 Didn’t Jesus say that we would know false prophets by their fruit?

 What is the chief way God has determined to maintain His doctrine within the Church?
 Let us see.

-1 So if there is any encouragement in Christ, any comfort from love, any participation in the Spirit, any affection and sympathy, 2 complete my joy by being of the same mind, having the same love, being in full accord and of one mind.
-3 Do nothing from rivalry or conceit, but in humility count others more significant than yourselves.
-4 Let each of you look not only to his own interests, but also to the interests of others.
-5 Have this mind among yourselves, which is yours in Christ Jesus, 6 who, though he was in the form of God, did not count equality with God a thing to be grasped, 7 but made himself nothing, taking the form of a servant, being born in the likeness of men.
-8 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
-9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
-(Philippians 2:1-11 ESV)
+1 Therefore if there is any encouragement in Christ, if there is any consolation of love, if there is any fellowship of the Spirit, if any affection and compassion, 2 make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose.
+3 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; 4 do not merely look out for your own personal interests, but also for the interests of others.
+5 Have this attitude in yourselves which was also in Christ Jesus, 6 who, although He existed in the form of God, did not regard equality with God a thing to be grasped, 7 but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
+8 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
+9 For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, 10 so that at the name of Jesus EVERY KNEE WILL BOW, of those who are in heaven and on earth and under the earth, 11 and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.
+Philippians 2:1-11 (NASB)